Department of Psychology

 For psychology majors who satisfy the major requirements as outlined in this bulletin, A PSY 210 and 211 are restricted to A-E grading after matriculation at Albany.

-A maximum of 3 credits in independent study courses (A PSY 297, 397, and 497) may be applied to major credit but may not be used to satisfy the 300 or above requirement.
+A maximum of 3 credits in independent study courses (A PSY 297, 297Z, 397, 397T, 397Z, and 497Z) may be applied to major credit but may not be used to satisfy the 300 level or above requirement.
+The courses may be repeated for university credit.
 No more than 6 additional credits in independent study courses may be used for graduation credit.

 A psychology major, or double major with psychology listed first, may file an application for admission with the Honors Committee as early as the second semester of the sophomore year or as soon as the minimum requirements for admission to the program have been satisfied.
 The duration of the program is three semesters and commences only in the fall semester.

-The minimum requirements for admission include completion of A PSY 101 or 102, 210 and 211.
+The minimum requirements for admission include completion of A PSY 101 or T PSY 102, A PSY 210 and A PSY 211.
 If the student has not been able to complete A PSY 211 by the first semester of the junior year, it is possible to obtain permission to take A PSY 211 concurrently with the Honors Seminar.
 A grade point average of 3.30 or higher overall for all course work taken for graduation credit at the University is required, as is a 3.50 grade point average or higher for psychology courses applicable toward the major.

 Honors majors must complete their additional 12 credits by completing A PSY 310 (3 credits), 399 (3 credits), and 499 (6 credits).
 Furthermore, students must submit a senior honors thesis acceptable to the research sponsor and the Honors Committee.